Stephen Milne: Retirement

-On 25 August 2013, after St Kilda's Round 22 win against the Gold Coast Suns, Milne announced his retirement from AFL football from the last round of the home and away games.
+On 25 August 2013, after St Kilda's Round 22 win against the Gold Coast Suns, Milne announced his retirement from AFL football from the last round of the home-and-away games.
 He played his last game on 31 August 2013 against Fremantle, which St Kilda won by 71 points.
-In 2014 and 2015, Milne played for Strathfieldsaye in the Bendigo Football League; in 2014, he was the league leading goalkicker with 101 goals (including finals) and also won the club's best and fairest award, and he was part of the club's back-to-back premierships in 2014 and 2015.
-In 2016, Milne joined amateur football for Beaumaris in the VAFA Premier B where he played in a senior team premiership defeating St Bedes at Trevor Barker Oval in Sandringham.
+In 2014 and 2015, Milne played for Strathfieldsaye in the Bendigo Football League; in 2014, he was the league's leading goalkicker with 101 goals (including finals) and also won the club's best and fairest award, and he was part of the club's back-to-back premierships in 2014 and 2015.
+In 2016, Milne joined amateur football for Beaumaris in the VAFA Premier B, where he played in a senior team premiership, defeating St Bedes at Trevor Barker Oval in Sandringham.
 At the end of the 2018 season, Milne retired from football at the age of 38.
-Milne would return for a one off for the Gladstone Suns in a one off match in their defeat to the Yeppoon Swans, Milne kicked 1 goal.
+Milne would return for a one-off game for the Gladstone Suns in a one-off exhibition match; in their defeat to the Yeppoon Swans, Milne kicked one goal.